sivasarvepalli/Q-A-from-PDF-and-Text-files/README.md

 This project mainly helps students to travers the pdf and text files in short time.
 It uses openAI API KEY with which it reads the pdf files and answer the questions asked. simple user interface.

+# Problem Statement

+# About the Project

+# Technical implementation

+# Techstacks used

+# How to run locally

+# What's next

+# Declaration